ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 **Advanced settings for external sharing** |||
 Allow or block sharing with people on specific domains | Unchecked | Specific domains are not defined, meaning that content is permitted to be shared with all users within the directory (internal).
 External users must accept sharing invitation using the same account that the invitations were sent to | Checked | Required to ensure users are authenticated before accepting sharing invitation
-Let external users share items they don’t own | Unchecked | Restricts external users (guests) from re-sharing content.
+Let external users share items they don't own | Unchecked | Restricts external users (guests) from re-sharing content.
 **Other settings** |||
 Display to owner the names of people who viewed their files | Checked | Ensure owner is are aware of who it has been shared with